 The NPR and NPR-HD are available in Standard and Crew Cab configurations with wheelbases stretching from 109 to 176 inches.
 Isuzu’s Crew Cab, with seating for seven, provides space for a full work crew.

-“We also offer the customers of our gasoline truck with the option to convert the engine over to compressed natural gas (CNG) or propane autogas (LPG),” Tabel said.
+“We also offer the customers of our gasoline truck the option to convert the engine over to compressed natural gas (CNG) or propane autogas (LPG),” Tabel said.

 Utilimaster, Inc., offers CNG and LPG alternative-fuel conversions and other modifications for Isuzu trucks to dealers and customers at a modification facility located on the Spartan Motors, Inc., campus in Charlotte, Mich.
 IMPCO Technologies, Inc., offers CNG alternative-fuel conversions at the IMPCO modification facility in Union City, Ind.